Andy316C/Work-CMS/README.md

    <div id='images'>

   ## Images
-  Starting point, this is the first input query you will be asked
+  Starting point, this is the first input query you will be asked. a message will appear if you successfully connected to the database.
+"Connected to WORK_CMS database"
   <img src= './images/startApp.png'>
   <br>